Thomas Samuel Binns, M.Sci.

 — Maintainer

-I am a maintainer of the popular open-source MNE signal analysis toolbox for Python, a package with 2,500 stars on GitHub, and references in over 4,000 peer-reviewed scientific papers.
-My contributions have included the addition of new features, bug fixes, and project maintenance, including the implementation of several advanced, multivariate signal processing methods in the MNE-Connectivity package (related to my work in the Uncertainty, Inverse Modeling and Machine Learning Group).
+I am a maintainer of the popular open-source MNE signal analysis toolbox for Python, a package with over 2,500 stars on GitHub, and citations in over 4,000 peer-reviewed scientific papers.
+My contributions have involved the addition of new features, bug fixes, project maintenance, and user support.
+This has included the implementation of several advanced, multivariate signal processing methods in the MNE-Connectivity package (related to my work in the Uncertainty, Inverse Modeling and Machine Learning Group), as well as a Google Summer of Code project to implement a connectivity decoding module for real-time, data-driven analysis of high-dimensional data alongside statistical tools for distinguishing genuine interactions from background noise.

 PyBispectra